Get paid to work from home? Yes please!

 Why Do I Crave The Smell of Laundry Detergent?

-in their study “Desiderosmia (Craving of Olfaction): A Novel Symptom Associated with Iron Deficiency Anemia,” where patients with this condition reported strange cravings for odors such as Pine-Sol, gasoline, rubber tires, and even “the musty odor of the basement”.
-While surely not the usual reaction to a lack of iron in one’s diet, this surprising connection has opened up a new door to understanding how our bodies communicate with us and what signals we should pay attention to.
+In “Desiderosmia (Craving of Olfaction): A Novel Symptom Associated with Iron Deficiency Anemia”, patients desired Pine-Sol, gasoline, rubber tires, and “the musty odor of the basement”.
+This unexpected reaction to iron deficiency has illuminated how our bodies communicate and what signals to pay attention to.

 Is it Bad to Smell Laundry Detergent?

-While laundry detergent is a household essential and its smell is generally considered harmless, for some people it can cause mild symptoms such as eye and throat irritation, dizziness or headaches.
+While laundry detergent is a home staple and has a harmless smell, some people can experience eye and throat discomfort, dizziness, or headaches.

 Craving the Smell of Laundry Detergent While Pregnant

-If this sounds familiar to you, you may be wondering why this is happening and how it’s affecting your health and your unborn baby’s.?
-Fortunately, while unusual, most cases of laundry detergent cravings during pregnancy are harmless.
-However, as with any chemical exposure in large quantities, it’s important to take a few precautions.
+If this sounds familiar, you may be wondering why and how it’s hurting your health and your unborn kid.
+Most pregnancy laundry detergent cravings are harmless, but rare.
+However, precautions should be taken with any large-scale chemical exposure.

 What Happens If You Inhale Too Much Laundry Detergent?